aws/aws-xray-sdk-java/README.md

 ### Oversampling Mitigation
 Oversampling mitigation allows you to ignore a parent segment/subsegment's sampled flag and instead set it to false.
+This ensures that downstream calls are not sampled and this subsegment is not emitted.

 ```Java
  public class Handler implements RequestHandler<SQSEvent, String> {